mikmog/telemetry-stash/README.md

 ## Getting started

-_Refer to each code base for it's own setup_
+_Refer to each code base for its own setup_
 [backend](./src/backend/)
 [nf-device](./src/nf-device/)